Accepting PhD Students

 Research Statement

-Stephen's current book project, under contract with Oxford University Press, examines the interconnection between Ulster loyalist songs and political violence in Northern Ireland from the Troubles to the present.
-Funded by the Leverhulme Trust, the project unravels the role songs play in inciting violence during war and legitimising structural violence during peace, examining their embeddedness in paramilitarism and inter-communal conflict.
+Stephen's second monograph Performing Paramilitarism: Loyalist Songs, Conflict, and Culture War in Northern Ireland (Oxford University Press, 2026) examines the interconnection between loyalist songs and political violence in Northern Ireland from the Troubles to the present.
+Performing Paramilitarism unravels the role songs play in inciting violence during war and legitimising structural violence during peace, examining their embeddedness in paramilitarism and inter-communal conflict.
 It explores why musicians and audiences continue to consume loyalist songs, and how, in the wake of Brexit, such songs form part of a cultural nostalgia for multiple and intersecting imagined pasts, which resonate with the rise of populism in other parts of the world.
-The project is the first of its kind and will include an online archive of political music-making.
-‘Songs of the Northern Ireland Conflict’ (SoNIC) will show how political song of diverging persuasions commented on and connected with the social and political landscape in Northern Ireland during the Troubles and how political song continues to shape present-day issues and identities.

 Teaching